Easy Ways to Make a Soup Thicker

 (There are a few different ways that work if you’re wondering how to thicken chili, too!)

-For more information, learn how to make a slurry.
+Pro Tip: For more information, learn how to make a slurry and how to make a roux.

 A ladle scoops out chicken gnocchi soup.